Are we surprised to find SMBHs with JWST at z > 9?: Great expectations and amazing confirmations

-Our results suggest that there might be an evolutionary link between systems with a mass similar to GNz11 at $z = 10.6$ and systems with a mass similar to CEERS-1019 at $z = 8.7$.
+Our results suggest that there might be an evolutionary link between systems with a BH mass similar to GNz11 at $z = 10.6$, and systems with a mass similar to CEERS-1019 at $z = 8.7$.
 However, their formation history is very different in the two models: in the EL model, systems like GNz11 and CEERS-1019 originate from heavy BH seeds formed at $14 \leq z \le 16$, and are among the most massive BHs at their corresponding redshift.
 In the SE model, instead, all the tracks start at $z \gtrsim 20$ from light BH seeds, although mergers can occur with heavy BH seeds as they cross the heavy BH seed mass, at $z \le 16$, indicating that the genealogy of systems like GNz11 and CEERS-1019 could be characterized by both light and heavy BH seeds ancestors.
 This is consistent with the results presented in \citet{trinca2022} (see in particular their Fig. 7), which show that less than $\simeq 20\%$ of BHs with masses $\simeq 10^6 M_\odot - 10^7 M_\odot$ at $8 \leq z \leq 10$ descend from a heavy BH seed.
 We also note that in the SE model, the evolutionary tracks are always well below the maximum BH mass predicted by the model, meaning that systems similar to GNz11 and CEERS-1019 are not the most massive among the BH population at their corresponding redshift.
+Conversely, the candidate AGN at $z=10.3$ reported by \citet{bogdan2023}, if confirmed, would be among the most extreme BHs, in terms of BH mass, predicted by the SE models, and too massive to be formed in the EL model.
 Interestingly, at $z < 9 - 11$ the selected systems continue to grow in mass: in both models they could be the progenitors of SMBHs powering quasars at $6 \leq z \leq 7$, and of the most massive among the AGNs detected with JWST at $z < 7$.
 Conversely, JWST observed AGNs with mass $\lesssim 3 \times 10^7 M_\odot$ at $z < 7$ must originate from less efficiently growing seeds (see for instance the scenario proposed by \citealt{sassano2023}), and their evolution is therefore unrelated to GNz11-like or CEERS-1019-like systems.

 If we compare the maximum BH mass predicted in each model with the minimum BH mass that would be observable by CEERS and JADES, we find that CEERS is not expected to observe accreting BHs beyond $z \simeq 9$ in the EL model, and CEERS-1019 represent the most massive BH at $z = 8.7$ and it is $\sim 0.6$ dex larger than the minimum detectable BH mass.
 JADES has the sensitivity to observe accreting BHs out to $z \simeq 12$, and GNz11 is $\sim 0.4$ dex smaller than the maximum BH mass at $z = 10.6$ and $\sim 0.6$ dex larger than the minimum detectable BH mass.
 In the SE model these figures change considerably: we predict that CEERS would be able to detect BHs with masses $\gtrsim 3 \times 10^5 M_\odot - 10^6 M_\odot$ out to $z \simeq 15$, and JADES would be able to detect BHs with masses $\gtrsim 10^5 M_\odot - 3 \times 10^5 M_\odot$ out to $z \sim 18$.